lorenzo-rovigatti/comp_bio_notes/proteins.md

 In some cases coiled coils further assemble into durable fibrils reinforced by disulfide bonds provided by cysteine residues (identified by the sulfur atoms shown as yellow van der Waals spheres in [](#fig:keratin_structure)).
 This structure gives keratin its strength, rigidity, and insolubility, making it resistant to environmental stress.

 :::{important} Disulfide bonds
-Disulfide bonds are covalent linkages formed between the sulfur atoms of two cysteine residues within a polypeptide chain or between different polypeptide chains.
+Disulfide bonds are covalent linkages formed between the sulfur atoms of two cysteine residues ($-C^\beta H_2 - SH$ side chain) within a polypeptide chain or between different polypeptide chains.
 In the formation of disulfide bonds, the thiol groups $-SH$ of two cysteine residues undergo an oxidation reaction, resulting in a disulfide linkage ($-S-S-$).

-In the cellular environment, the formation of disulfide bonds is often catalyzed by enzymes, particularly in the endoplasmic reticulum (ER) of eukaryotic cells.
-For instance, the enzyme protein disulfide isomerase (PDI) facilitates the formation and rearrangement of disulfide bonds, catalyzing the oxidation of thiol groups and rearranging incorrect disulfide bonds to ensure proper protein folding.
+At room temperature this process does not occur on reasonable timescales, which is why, in the cellular environment, the formation of disulfide bonds is catalyzed by enzymes, particularly in the endoplasmic reticulum (ER) of eukaryotic cells.
+For instance, the enzyme protein disulfide isomerase (PDI) facilitates the formation and rearrangement of disulfide bonds, catalyzing the oxidation of thiol groups and rearranging incorrect disulfide bonds to ensure that only the correct Cys residues are connected.
 :::

 [^silk]: I did not find any proper PDB structure for silk fibroin, but only a file containing the "theoretical model coordinates" of a fragment of silk fibroin.

+(sec:collagen)=
 ### Collagen

 Collagen is a major component of the extracellular matrix in various connective tissues of animals.
 It is one of the most abundant proteins in vertebrates, making up about a quarter of their total protein mass.
 Collagen provides structural support, strength, and elasticity to tissues such as skin, tendons, ligaments, cartilage, bones, and blood vessels.